wftutorials/laravel-tutorial2/Tutorial.md

 ## Parameters

-Lets pass parameters via our url to our route function.
+Lets pass parameters via our url and access it in our route function.

 ```php
 Route::get('/posts/{id}', function ($id) {